rpothin/servicebus-csharp-function-dataverse/README.md

 # You can add "-verbose" to get more details regarding the execution
 ```

+> **Note**
+> This PowerShell script will:
+> - create an application registration in Azure AD for the Azure deployment from GitHub
+> - create an application registration in Azure AD for the communication from the Azure Functions application to the Power Platform / Dataverse environment
+> - offer to create a Power Platform / Dataverse environment based on the element in the [Dataverse environment configuration](./.dataverse/environment-configuration.json) file
+> - register the second application registration created in Azure AD as an application user in the considered Power Platform / Dataverse environment

 4. Run the following command to provision Azure resources, and deploy the application code

 ```powershell